Shuyu0205/FEM_ODE/README.md

-This is a python program to solve different ODEs by finite element method.
+This is a program to generate 1-D linear mesh and local coordinate and solve the one-dimentional Helmholtz equation with the Sommerfeld radiation condition.
-To use it, you need a good knowledge of Galerkin variation method for calculus.
-And you should specify your problem in Galerkin form in the vector calculation.
+The result is a progressive wave.